<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 Tiered Pricing Example

-SaaS content marketing company HubSpot employ tiered pricing to great effect: each tier is designed around the needs (and budget) of a different type of potential customer, ranging from "those new to Inbound marketing" to "professional marketers" and "marketing teams":
+Online storage company Dropbox employ tiered pricing to great effect: each tier is designed around the needs (and budget) of a different type of potential customer, ranging from "for personal use" to "professionals" and "teams":

 Pros of Price Tiering